The Founding of the Filipina Women's Network

 FWN time has come

-In 1998, I was invited to speak about "Transitions: Life Planning".
+In 1998, I was invited by Virna Tintiangco to speak about one of my company's workshop offerings, "Transitions: Life Planning".
 At that meeting Virna announced she was moving to Oregon and was looking for someone to take over this loosely organized networking group.
 I met with Virna and expressed interest in continuing the work.
-I had my own professional reasons - challenges faced by Filipina women I've met through the years as a career and image coach, organizational change consultant, and outplacement adviser.
+I had my own professional reasons - workplace challenges faced by Filipina women I've met through the years as a career and image coach, organizational change consultant, and outplacement adviser.
 I told Virna I would be interested if I can find a co-chair as my own consulting business required a lot of travel.
 I met Victoria Urbi who was then reviewing for the California state bar and she agreed to be my co-chair.

 - Create a professional identity for FWN